Ohhellboy/Draftor/display/st7306/README.md

 The Pico 2 W demo has not been tested on hardware in this publication cycle.
 See [DEVICE_SMOKE_TEST.md](DEVICE_SMOKE_TEST.md) for the test pattern and criteria.

-The eight driver files and two example sketches are unchanged from the reviewed candidate.
-SDKs, logs, ELF/map files, build caches and prebuilt firmware binaries are not included in this source folder.
+The eight driver files are the same versions used by the reviewed Draftor builds, and the two example sketches contain only the minimal display test.
+SDKs, logs, ELF/map files, build caches and prebuilt firmware binariesare not included in this source folder.

 Existing source notices are retained in [THIRD_PARTY_NOTICES.md](THIRD_PARTY_NOTICES.md) and `licenses/`.
 Draftor-owned code and new files in this ST7306 module are